 With the guidance of medical professionals, there are many options that can help lift and empower those with bipolar disorder and gain emotional stability.
 New studies show that Cognitive Behavioral Therapy (CBT) is one of them.
 Researchers report that CBT enables people to address bipolar disorder in three key ways:

 1. Decrease Negative Thoughts

-CBT techniques step in right after the hypothetical mistake at work and before the negative thoughts—stopping any negative emotions in their tracks and preventing the cycle.
-By being able to detect these negative, untrue self beliefs, CBT helps to increase self awareness and decrease the chance of extreme, negative emotional reactions.
+CBT techniques step in right after the hypothetical mistake at work and before the toxic thoughts step in, helping to stop negative emotions in their tracks and prevent the continuation of an exhausting cycle.
+In being able to identify the self defeating thought patterns and increase overall self- awareness, CBT can help to minimize the frequency with which circumstances can provoke an extreme, negative emotional response.

 2. Increase Self Awareness

-By becoming attuned to the relationships between negative thoughts and beliefs and our emotions, we can start to track how our emotions fluctuate and what kind of triggers affects us.
-Little by little, this awareness can enlighten what might trigger a manic or depressive episode, information that, when paired with the right measures, can prevent episodes from emerging.
+By becoming attuned to the relationships between negative thoughts and beliefs and our emotions, we can start to track how our emotions fluctuate and what kind of triggers effect us.
+Little by little, this awareness can enlighten what might trigger a manic or depressive episode, information that, when paired with the right measures, can prevent these episodes from taking place.

 3. Client-Therapist Collaboration

-The relationship that forms between the client and the therapist is instrumental to the healing process and developing self-monitoring skills and coping skills.
-In CBT, the client does most of the work and the therapist helps guide this work and provide insight and accountability.
-The goal is for the client to gain the tools they need to live a full and satisfying life and not let bipolar disorder dominate their life.
+The relationship that forms between the client and therapist is instrumental to the healing process and to developing self-monitoring and coping skills.
+In CBT, the client does the daily work described above and the therapist helps guide this work, providing direction, insight and accountability.
+The goal is for the client to gain the tools they need to live a full and satisfying life, one where they have agency and are in control.